Jerome Starkey

 Jerome Starkey (born 1981, London) is an English journalist, broadcaster and author best known for covering wars and the environment.
+He is the defence editor at The Sun newspaper and presents their weekly Frontline show on YouTube.

-He challenged US forces over civilian casualties in Afghanistan and was deported from Kenya in 2017 after reporting on state-sponsored corruption and extrajudicial killings.
+He was banned from Russia in 2022 and put on a Russian wanted list in 2025 for covering the war in Ukraine.
+He had previously challenged US forces over civilian casualties in Afghanistan and he was deported from Kenya in 2017 after covering corruption and extra-judicial killings.

+He regularly appears on TV and radio and helped wounded paratrooper Ben Parkinson write his acclaimed autobiography.

 Early life

 Starkey grew up in London and won an academic scholarship to attend Stowe School in Buckinghamshire.

+Education

+He studied English literature at Newcastle University.

 Career

-After graduating from Newcastle University with a degree in English literature he joined The Sun in 2003 as a graduate trainee.
+He joined The Sun newspaper in 2003 as a graduate trainee.
+He moved to The Times in 2010 before returning to The Sun in 2020.

 Afghanistan

-In 2006 he moved to Kabul, Afghanistan to write propaganda for Nato's International Security Assistance Force (Isaf).
+In 2006 he moved to Kabul, Afghanistan, to write propaganda for Nato's International Security Assistance Force (Isaf).
 He served with the Combined Joint Psy-Ops Taskforce (CJPOTF) which produced a fortnightly newspaper called Sada-e Azadi, or Voice of Freedom in Dari.
 He resigned after six months, complaining that the newspaper was "terrible".
 Later he wrote in The Times how Sada-e Azadi was sold by the kilogram as scrap before it could reach readers.

 Starkey returned to Kabul as a freelance journalist.
 From 2008 until 2010 he worked for a range of broadcasters and newspapers including Sky News, France 24, The Scotsman and The Independent.
 At The Independent he led a successful campaign to free a student journalist Sayed Pervez Kambaksh, who had been sentenced to death for blasphemy.